Brian Eno: Personal life

 Eno has married twice.
 In March 1967, at the age of 18, Eno married Sarah Grenville.
 The couple had a daughter, Hannah Louise (b.
 1967), before their divorce in the 1980s.
 In 1988, Eno married his then-manager Anthea Norman-Taylor.
 They have two daughters, Irial Violet (b.
 1990) and Darla Joy (b.
 1991).
 Per a May 2020 interview with Michael Bonner of Uncut referencing his current girlfriend, Eno and Norman-Taylor may have separated or divorced at an unspecified juncture.
 Longtime friend Ray Hearn currently serves as Eno's manager.

 Raised Catholic, Eno has referred to himself as "kind of an evangelical atheist" but has also professed an interest in religion.
 In 1996, Eno and others started the Long Now Foundation to educate the public about the very long-term future of society and to encourage long-term thinking in the exploration of enduring solutions to global issues.

 In 1991, Eno appeared on BBC Radio 4's Desert Island Discs.
+His musical choices included "Lord Don't Forget About Me" by Dorothy Love Coates and "Too Much Time" by Captain Beefheart & His Magic Band.
 His chosen book was Contingency, Irony, and Solidarity by Richard Rorty and his luxury item was a radio telescope.